Outhouse Toilets

 If you're able to step outside your comfort level and give outhouses a try, you'll open up a whole new range of camping options.
 You might even find some great surprises - like this outhouse with a funky mural on the wall, reading material in a basket beside the toilet and recycled rearview mirrors above the sink!

-mural on outhouse wall
+A mural on an outhouse wall

 You may even decide that you like using outhouse toilets!
 I do - as long as they meet my standards.
 Using an outhouse reminds me that I am really camping!